-Pontian is a town in Johor, Malaysia, situated to the southwest of Johor Bahru.
-The Chinese of the Fujian (Hokkien) sub-ethnicity and Malays of Bugis and Javanese origin make up the majority of the population on the coastal part of Pontian.
-The name of Pontian was transformed from a Malay word “perhentian”, which means “stop”.
-As the name suggests, Pontian is a lovely place to stop and take short-trip.
+Pontian is a town in Johor, Malaysia, situated southwest of Johor Bahru.
+The Chinese of the Fujian (Hokkien) sub-ethnicity and Malays of Bugis and Javanese origin make up most of the population in the coastal part of Pontian.
+While not a typical tourist destination, here are some interesting Pontian attractions you should check out.

 With so many opportunities to get close to nature, you should plan a trip to the southernmost point of Peninsular Malaysia.
-The setting sun, mountains, eco-friendly mangrove forests, scent and freshness of the ocean are some of the beauties of Pontian.
+The setting sun, mountains, eco-friendly mangrove forests, scent and freshness of the ocean are some of the Pontian attractions you should not miss out on.
 To make your visit here even more worthwhile, you should visit Pontian during the festival season to discover the town at its liveliest and learn about the culture and people.